-Identify any Agency Types not consulted and provide rationale for not consulting
+Identify any Agency Types not consulted and provide rationale for not consulting with numerous organizations and agencies.

-All agency types were consulted and contacted during the planning process.
-See Exhibit Section for meeting notes.
-The City through its consolidated planning process including citizen participation met with numerous organizations and agencies.
 The city could not identify any agency types it may have overlooked to obtain information.
 The consultation included agencies which may be regional in nature but serve the City and often times have offices in the City.